irajatpandey/Task/README.md

 Step 3.
 Go to the dictionary folder using cmd or terminal. <br>
 Step 4.
 Type g++ ReverseSearch.cpp <br>
 Step 5.
 Type .\a.exe <br>

+# FrontEnd
+We have to make a signup form which includes filed like FirstName, LastName, Email, Password To run the webpage you can use chrome/Mozilla or Microsoft Edge as per your choice Open test.html using your browser